Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 #### Prerequisites

-- You have the message specification resp. implementation guide of your business partner at hand.
+- You have the message specification of your business partner at hand.
 - You have created the basic definition settings for this type of message and business partner, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).

 #### Procedure